 Highlight the data that you intend to use for your chart, and click on the Insert tab.
 There is a whole Charts section of this tab that will allow you to choose different types of graphs (ex. bar charts, line graphs, pie charts, etc.).
 Play around with these graphs, and choose one that best illustrates your data.

 Once the chart has been made, right-click on the chart itself to format it.
 You can change the color, axis range, text labels, position of the title and key, range of data included in the graph, and more.
 If you have any questions about how to do this, Microsoft has a visual tutorial explaining the chart features.

 The images below demonstrate a chart and two types of graphs that can be generated from its data:

 Above is a random data set pulled from RAWGraphs.
 The data is highlighted in different colors, indicating that different columns are being used for different parts of the chart: purple for categorical data, and blue for quantitative.
 The cells in red correspond to the key on the charts displayed below.
 Both of these charts are using the same data and showing the same result; one just may be easier to read than the other.

-Excel charts are not as customizable as other options discussed further on.
-A very useful aspect of excel charts though is how easy the charts are to export.
+Excel charts are not a customizable as other options discussed further on.
+However, one very useful aspect of Excel charts is how easy they are to export.
+To export your chart: